apzuba/projects/Python/ML-Keras/README.md

 Regonising the semantic valence of a text is a complex function.
 The goal of the project was to train and choose the best Machine Learning model for recognising the emotional valence of a text, adjusting for the multi-factor influences.
 The models were trained and used in both the English and Polish languages.
 The database for the Polish langauge was scrapped with a script from the internet (from a populer film reviews website - filmweb.pl).

+The project was developed in Jupyter Notebook IDE, using Keras ML framework with TensorFlow backend, following an online Machine-Learning Tutorial and under a supervisor of prof. dr. hab. inż.
+Grzegorz Nalepa.
+The project was a course project for the class of Workshops in Cognitive Engineering at Jagiellonian University.
+The project group involved three students.

+I attatch the saved Jupyter output files from the stages of:
+PL:

+1) Data scrapping script
+2) Preprocessing + implementing Naive Bayes
+3) Implementation of the three ML models.;

+EN:

+1) Full script for data preprocessing and implementation of the three Neural Networks.

 The project implemented:

 - Selected filters, machine learning techniques, and text complexity.